-\Request to Continue Services
+Request to Continue Services

-The member/parent may request that the services continue until the appeals process is completed.
-The member/parent may be responsible for the cost of the services if the decision is upheld.
-For both Titles 19 and 21, a written request to continue services must be sent within 10 days.
+The member/parent/legal representative may request that the services continue until the appeals process is completed.
+The member/parent/legal representative may be responsible for the cost of the services if the decision is upheld.
+For both Titles XIX and XXI, a written request to continue services must be sent within 10 days.